Once on the ropes, Indian boxing comes out swinging

-Gold Coast, Australia, April 16, 2018 (AFP) - - A bullish India celebrated their best boxing performance at a Commonwealth Games and are now targeting more success to rival the best nations at the Tokyo 2020 Olympics.
+Gold Coast (Australia) (AFP) - A bullish India celebrated their best boxing performance at a Commonwealth Games and are now targeting more success to rival the best nations at the Tokyo 2020 Olympics.

 Top figures in Indian boxing said their exploits on Australia's Gold Coast were no fluke, even if they surpassed their own expectations in racking up nine medals in the sport.